-"Only a spring or a cistern, a gathering of water, will remain ritually pure, but one that touches their carcass will become impure."
+"Only a spring or a cistern, a gathering of water, will remain ritually pure..."
 (11:36)

 A mikvah must contain forty se'ah of water (about 140 gallons).
 These forty se'ah correspond to the forty days that Moshe ascended to Heaven to receive the Torah.
 Like the Torah, a mikvah possesses incredible powers of purification (see Yoma 85b).
 (Likutey Halakhot VII. p.
 20a)